Parrotfish: Biology

 Analysis of parrotfish feeding biology describes three functional groups: excavators, scrapers and browsers.
 Excavators have larger, stronger jaws that can gouge the substrate, leaving visible scars on the surface.
 Scrapers have less powerful jaws that can but infrequently do leave visible scraping scars on the substrate.
 Some of these may also feed on sand instead of hard surfaces.
 Browsers mainly feed on seagrasses and their epiphytes.
 Mature excavating species include Bolbometopon muricatum, Cetoscarus, Chlorurus and Sparisoma viride.
 These excavating species all feed as scrapers in early juvenile stages, but Hipposcarus and Scarus, which also feed as scrapers in early juvenile stages, retain the scraping feeding mode as adults.
 Browsing species are found in the genera Calotomus, Cryptotomus, Leptoscarus, Nicholsina and Sparisoma.
 Feeding modes reflect habitat preferences, with browsers chiefly living in the grassy seabed, and excavators and scrapers on coral reefs.

 Recently, the microphage feeding hypothesis challenged the prevailing paradigm of parrotfish as algal consumers by proposing that:

 Most parrotfishes are microphages that target cyanobacteria and other protein-rich autotrophic microorganisms that live on (epilithic) or within (endolithic) calcareous substrata, are epiphytic on algae or seagrasses, or endosymbiotic within sessile invertebrates.

 Microscopy and molecular barcoding of coral reef substrate bitten by scraping and excavating parrotfish suggest that coral reef cyanobacteria from the order Nostocales are important in the feeding of these parrotfish.
 Additional microscopy and molecular barcoding research indicates that some parrotfish may ingest microscopic biota associated with endolithic sponges.

+Herbivorous marine fish use gut microbes in the intestines to digest carbohydrates.
+In aerobic conditions, bacteria ferments the carbohydrates and produces short-chain fatty acids or SCFAs.
+First studied in vertebrate herbivores, SCFAs also allow marine herbivores to further digest carbohydrates that were not broken down by digestive enzymes.
+This process may contribute as much as 30% of the basal metabolic energy needed for the organism.
+In herbivorous marine fish, acetate is the major SCFA found in the plasma.
+High SCFA concentration in the intestines is indicative of the use microbial digestion.
+Parrotfish have lower SCFA concentration than most other herbivorous marine fish; they mechanically process food as well, such that they may have less of a reliance on microbial digestion.